Sahara Facts

 Sahara Geographical Variety

+The majority of the features of the Sahara are shaped by wind movement and erosion.
 The expansive sand dunes remain the most prominent and extensive of its features.
-Also, present within its boundaries are sand seas, dry valleys, dry lakes, stone plateaus, and salt flats.
+Also present within its boundaries are sand seas, dry valleys, dry lakes, stone plateaus, and salt flats.

 Sahara Climate

-Some of the outlying portions of the region encompassed by the Sahara possess a more moderate climate, yet the majority of its area receives extremely little rainfall.
-Most of the desert receives less than 4 in (10 cm) of rain per year.
+Some of the outlying portions of the region encompassed by the Sahara do possess a more moderate climate.
+The majority of its vast area qualifies as extremely arid, though.
+Much of its expanse, in fact, receives extremely little rainfall throughout the year.

-The region regularly suffers extremely high temperatures.
-The average temperature is approximately 104F (40C), yet on occasion, the temperature reaches a high as 122F (40C).
+More precisely, most of the desert receives less than 4 in (10 cm) of rain per year.
+The region also regularly suffers extremely high temperatures.
+The average temperature is approximately 104F (40C), yet on occasion, the temperature reaches a high as 122F (50C).

 Sahara Flora and Fauna

-The Sahara divides into three rather distinct biogeographical zones.
+Despite its decidedly inhospitable climate, life does exist within the Sahara.
+Its confines roughly divide into three rather distinct biogeographical zones.
 The flora native to each zone varies dramatically, and the majority of the species concentrate in the outlying regions.

 Geological Marvels Sharing Its Region